Affective-Science-and-Culture-Lab/.github/profile/README.md

 Our research focuses on the dynamic influences of social, affective, and cultural processes on emotional experience, emotion perception and their downstream consequences for the mind, behavior, and relationships.
 We employ a multi-method approach, including ambulatory, fieldwork, and lab-based studies using behavioral and physiological methods.

-Feel free to take a look at the various repositries in our workspace, as the code should help you clean, analyze, and visualize a variety of types of data.
+Feel free to take a look at the various repositories in our workspace, as the code should help you clean, analyze, and visualize a variety of types of data.

 If you have any questions, feel free to contact our lab manager at yamini.pant@yale.edu